Convolutional Neural Networks: Object Detection

 These days there are so many photo and video surveillance systems in public areas that you would be hard pressed to find someone who hasn’t heard about them.
 “Big Brother” is watching us — on the roads, in airports, at train stations, when we shop in supermarkets or walk down in the underground.
 Remote monitoring technologies, photo, and video capture programs are widespread in everyday life but they are also intended for military and other purposes.

 Azoft R&D team has extensive experience dealing with similar challenges.
 In particular, we have implemented a face recognition system and worked on a project for road sign recognition.
+Also, we have an experience in implement technology of fully convolutional neural network for semantic segmentation.
 Today we are going to share our experience on how to do object detection in images using convolutional neural networks.
 This type of neural networks has successfully proven itself in our past projects.

 In the past, the Haar cascade classifier and the LBP-based classifier were the best tools for detecting objects in images.
 The artificial neural and recurrent neural networks handled the situation pretty well, but had a lot of challenges and problems.
 With the introduction of convolutional neural networks and their successful application in computer vision, cascade classifiers have become a second-best alternative in image detection field.

 We decided to test the practical effectiveness of convolutional neural networks for object detection in images.
 We chose the car license plate and road sign pictures as the objects of our research.

 The task is broken into four stages:

 - License plate keypoints detection with a CNN

 - Road signs keypoints detection with a CNN

 - Road signs detection using a fully convolutional neural network

 - Comparing cascade classifiers and a CNN performance in license plate detection

 The first three stages were executed simultaneously.
 A single engineer was assigned to each one of them.
 At the end, we compared the final model of the first stage convolutional neural network to cascade classifier methods by chosen parameters.